ptiwari6239/Docker-learning/Days/Interview_Questions.md

 [Answer](https://github.com/ptiwari6239/Docker-learning/blob/master/Days/Docker-architecture.md)

+### What is docker Swarm ?
+**Docker Swarm is an orchestration management tool that runs on Docker applications.
+It helps end-users in creating and deploying a cluster of Docker nodes.**

 ### What is docker file

 **Docker can build images automatically by reading the instructions from a file called Dockerfile.</br>A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.**